bveeru123/bveeru123/README.md

 ###

-<h2 align="left">About me <br> I’m B. Veerashetty, a passionate Software Developer 💻 currently pursuing my degree at Sreyas Institute of Engineering and Technology.
+<h2 align="left">About me <br> I'am B.Veerashetty, a passionate Software Developer 💻 currently pursuing my degree at Sreyas Institute of Engineering and Technology.
 I have a strong interest in Web Development 🌐 and Software Development (SDE) ⚙️.
 What I Love Doing:
 🔹 Backend Development – Working with Java, Node.js & MySQL to build scalable applications ⚡
 🔹 Frontend Development – Skilled in HTML, CSS, JavaScript & React to create intuitive user interfaces 🎨